 Orbán said "hospital commanders", in uniform, would take control of oversight at all hospitals in the country from Monday.
 They will ensure regulations are observed and supply stocks are sufficient, he added.

-The signed decree on the curfew measures, which the Prime Minister posted on his Facebook page, requires people to keep a distance of 1.5 m from others who are not members of their household.
+The signed decree on what Hungary calls "curfew" measures, which the Prime Minister posted on his Facebook page, requires people to keep a distance of 1.5 meters from others who are not members of their household.
 The distancing requirement applies to passengers on public transport, too.

 Dining in at restaurants is banned, but picking up food for take-out is allowed.

 People may leave their homes for "well-founded" reasons, including to work, to make purchases required for work, to get healthcare or buy medicines, to buy food or fast-moving consumer goods, to buy cigarettes, to visit the hairdresser, to fill up with petrol, to get oneʼs vehicle serviced, to walk pets and to practice oneʼs faith.
 It also allows people to go out to avail of official administrative, banking, insurance and postal services "in the most necessary circumstances", as well as to assist people in need, such as children, the elderly and the sick.

 Going out to exercise is allowed, but only alone or with other members of the same household, and while maintaining the 1.5 meter distancing requirement from other people.